slice4e/real-estate-roi-extension/README.md

 A sophisticated Chrome browser extension that automatically calculates Return on Investment (ROI) for real estate properties using two distinct investment strategies: **Conventional Financing** and **Cash + HELOC Refinance**.
 Designed for Redfin and Zillow listing pages.

+**Version 1.1** features dramatically improved code quality with a professional class-based architecture while maintaining 100% of the original functionality.

 ## 🚀 Key Features

 ### **Dual Investment Strategy Analysis**